Follow Us:

 • Intended target groups with indications and contraindications.

-• Varied aspects required for the analysis and the conformity assessment of the clinical data.
+• Varied aspects are required for the analysis and the conformity assessment of the clinical data.

 • Intended clinical benefits with relevant and specified clinical outcome criteria.

-• Methods to be used for the evaluation of qualitative and quantitative details of clinical safety with reference to the determination of residual risks and side effects.
+• Methods to be used for the evaluation of qualitative and quantitative details of clinical safety concerning the determination of residual risks and side effects.

-• Identify and specify the criteria to be used to determine the acceptability of benefit-risk ratio for various indications and for the intended purpose of the device, based on state –of –art.
+• Identify and specify the criteria to be used to determine the acceptability of the benefit-risk ratio for various indications and the intended purpose of the device, based on state –of –art.

-• If any specific components such as the use of medicinal substances, non-viable animal or human tissues are incorporated in the medical device, then how to address the related benefit-risk must be identified.
+• If any specific components such as the use of medicinal substances, or non-viable animal or human tissues are incorporated into the medical device, then how to address the related benefit-risk must be identified.

 • Indication of the technique followed for the collection of clinical data for the clinical evaluation (equivalent device data or the device under evaluation data or the scientific literature).

-• A clinical development plan with an indication of the progress from an exploratory investigation to a confirmatory investigation and to a post market clinical follow up with a clear indication of the milestone and description of potential acceptance criteria for each progression.
+• A clinical development plan with an indication of the progress from an exploratory investigation to a confirmatory investigation and a post-market clinical follow-up with a clear indication of the milestone and description of potential acceptance criteria for each progression.

 • Level of clinical evidence required for the demonstration of the conformity assessment of the general safety and performance requirement.